-Amanda Briggs is a research associate in the Income and Benefits Policy Center at the Urban Institute, where her research focuses primarily on workforce development policy analysis and program evaluation.
-She comanaged the Welfare Rules Database project, a longitudinal database of Temporary Assistance for Needy Families data.
+Amanda Briggs is a senior research associate in the Income and Benefits Policy Center at the Urban Institute.
+Her research focuses on the impact of technology on postsecondary learning, workforce development policy analysis and program evaluation, and employer involvement in education and training.

 Before joining Urban, Briggs was a graduate research assistant at the Ray Marshall Center for the Study of Human Resources, where her research focused on education and training programs that serve economically disadvantaged populations.